 Have you ever arranged a blind date that ended in a disaster?
 Have you ever helped a friend get a job who later gets fired for being a bad employee?
 Have you introduced a friend to a person who works for a cause abhorrent to your friend?
 All of these occurrences are due to bad introductions.

 The first and most important rule in the art of introduction is always take into consideration the persons you want to introduce.
 Do they have similar beliefs?
 Do they follow similar moral codes?
 Do they have friends in common?
 Do they have hobbies in common?
 Do they have similar desires and goals?
 And most importantly, do they have personalities and characteristics that would blend well together?

 To be effective at introductions you must first learn to look at people honestly – learn who they are, what they like, what they believe, and how they act in different situations.

 Here are more rules to follow.
 When introducing strangers…

-- Always use polite language.
-For example, it would be proper to say: “Let me introduce you to”, “I’d like you to meet”, an “May I introduce you to”.
+2..
+Always use polite language.
+For example, it would be proper to say: “Let me introduce you to”, “I’d like you to meet”, and “May I introduce you to”.
 In formal settings, “May I present” is a great option.
-When introducing persons remember to take responsibility of the introduction by claiming it with “I” or “me”.
+When introducing people, remember to take responsibility of the introduction by claiming it with “I” or “me”.

 When introducing your family members, it can get a little more complicated depending on how large your family is.
 First, when introducing a family member to a stranger, always say their relation to you and their name.
 For example, “my father, Mr. Smith”, “my daughter, Miss Collins”, “my brother, Mr. Jones”.
 Remember to always say their surname.
 There may be multiple fathers, mothers, siblings, aunts, uncles, and cousins.
 Specification helps avoid embarrassing confusions.
 When introducing multiple siblings, introduce the eldest daughter by her surname as “Miss Smith” and her younger sisters as “Miss Donna Smith, Miss Tammy Smith” and so on.